Jirka5091/ReverseShellHandler/README.md

 ![ReverseShellHandler](https://img.shields.io/badge/ReverseShellHandler-v1.0-blue.svg)
 ![License](https://img.shields.io/badge/license-MIT-green.svg)

 ReverseShellHandler is a Node.js-based tool for managing reverse shell connections, allowing you to handle multiple sessions efficiently.
-It provides a convenient command-line interface to manage and interact with reverse shells, making it a valuable asset for penetration testers and security professionals.
+It provides a convenient command-line interface to manage and interact with reverse shells, making it a valuable asset for penetration testers and security professionals, designed to be used in conjunction with the [SimpleRAT](https://github.com/Jirka5091/SimpleRat/).

 ## Features